 - In Dick Tracy, Sam Catchem nearly has his throat slit while getting a shave from Empty's girlfriend Bonnie the Barber.

 - The quintessential embodiment of this trope is of course Sweeney Todd: The Demon Barber of Fleet Street, who murdered his customers and handed their bodies off to his partner Mrs. Lovett to be baked into meat pies.
 His ultimate goal being to kill Judge Turpin who banished Todd on false charges, raped his wife in Todd's absence, and taken his daughter under his own wings.
 He ultimately succeeds in the end with this trope being the method.
-The current page's picture depicts this scene in the movie rendition of the story.
+The current page's picture depicts him killing a customer in the movie rendition of the story.

 - One of the playable personas in Assassin's Creed: Brotherhood's multiplayer is the Barber, a spy for the Templars who goes around cutting throats with a straight razor.

 - In Brain Dead 13, if Lance chooses the "shave" (which is rather odd, since he doesn't have any facial hair), Vivi will spray him with green shaving cream, and she will use this Sinister Scythe to try and kill him in this dangerous way, a la Sweeney Todd.

 - Lumpy from Happy Tree Friends ups the ante by shaving himself while driving in “The Way You Make Me Wheel”.
 This being Happy Tree Friends, the results are messy.